What are the best AI agents?

 Where it falls short: Devin's specialty is also its weakness for general business use.
 It's a great tool for software engineering, but it doesn't help with common business needs like customer support, ticket routing, or internal questions.
 These are critical areas where platforms like eesel AI are specifically designed to perform well.

-Pricing: Plans range from a $20/month Core plan to custom enterprise pricing.
+Pricing: Devin's plans range from a free tier through the $20/month Pro plan and a $200/month Max plan, up to custom enterprise contracts.

 Glean is a powerful, AI-driven search tool that connects the knowledge across all of a company's apps.
 It's excellent at helping employees find information fast and can be used to build custom agents that tap into this deep knowledge base.